scriptas/jpad/README.md

 <img height="902" src="https://github.com/user-attachments/assets/ea4eb713-4915-4beb-8bd5-09aa6a3dfa5a" height="600" alt="main app design"/>
 <img height="902" src="https://github.com/user-attachments/assets/e52322a6-8147-4e2f-882a-8abf2c4b6964" height="600" alt="settings app design"/>

-## 🚀 Version 1.5 - Cloud & Wayland Sync

-The latest release brings full cloud synchronization and massive improvements for Linux users.

-- **Cloud Sync**: Work across devices using **Supabase Storage** or **WebDAV**.
-Your notes are synced as portable files to your own bucket—not locked in a database.
-- **Wayland Native**: Optimized for **Hyprland** and Arch Linux.
-Native GDK Wayland support with zero protocol errors.
-- **Security First**: Encryption and local-only credential storage.
-No data ever hits our servers—it goes directly from your app to your storage provider.

 ## Tech Stack

 - **Shell & Backend**: [Tauri v2](https://tauri.app/) (Rust) Because it's popular.
 Also fast, maybe.